ja25-wdr/spring-boot-angular-cruds-demo/README.md

-# stories
+# Spring Boot, Angular CRUDS App

-Story Cruds with Angular and Spring Boot and Story downloadble as an image
+Cruds with Angular and Spring Boot and Story downloadble as an image

 To Run it :
 mvn: spring-boot:run